 Maybe someone got upset over their phone bill, or thought they were striking a blow for something related to telephone, television and/or Internet usage.

-Maybe one of the businesses owners on that part of 2nd street hadn’t made their payments with proper promptness and respect.
+Maybe one of the business owners on that part of 2nd street hadn’t made their payments with proper promptness and respect.

 And maybe the motive has something to do with the nature of several businesses on that block.
 News accounts referred to Nashville’s nightlife.
 Signage I saw in some photos suggested that they were naughty establishments.